Oakland University Faculty Handbook

 - By logging into MySAIL, under Faculty and Advisers you can access your class list, class schedule, final grades, registration overrides, and faculty feedback.

-- Students who receive an “F” grade require a last date of attendance to be entered into the system at the end of term.
-Accuracy of the last date of attendance is very important, as it may impact the students federal financial aid.
+- Students who receive an “F” grade require a Last Date of Attendance to be entered into the system at the end of term.
+Accuracy of the Last Date of Attendance is very important, as it may impact the students federal financial aid.
 Consider some method of taking attendance early in the semester.

 - When is my final exam?